-Explain the rules

-As indicated in previous Section C.1.21, Article 27 of the Board of Director's Regulation establishes the circumstances in which directors shall offer their position to the Board and formalize their resignation if the Board sees fit.

-These include cases which may negatively affect the company's credibility/standing and reputation.
+Yes X Νο Explain the rules As indicated in previous Section C.1.
+Director's Regulation establishes the circ offer their position to the Board and Board sees fit. umstances in which directors shall These include cases which may no credibility/standing and reputation. egatively affect the company's